29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/ring-edp/ring-build.typ

 - Why C Channel frame? this frame is lightweight and rigid allowing for weight savings without the cost of a flimsy mechanism, we also have a lot on hand so extra purchases were not necessary
 - Why High strength shaft? high strength shaft is incredibly rigid in construction and removes one element where friction could occur, the flex wheels, flex wheels already have an insert to convert them from hexagons a second to convert to low strength shaft is one we want to avoid.
 - Why Flex wheels?
 Flex wheels were on hand from last season which mininimises costs, also as rings are of a similar feel to triballs we felt that the grip they would provide on a ring would be similarly optimal to that on a triball, they are also fairly low profile and lightweight
+\
+Sadly though this first stage construction was theoreticaly functional it was not built with the drive brcing inmind and therfore must be rebuilt.
+Though it needs rebuilding we hope to incorperate at least part of this desing into the redesing.